ACQUISITION

 “CATÁLOGO: AGROBIODIVERSIDAD DEL CANTÓN COTACACHI” (SPANISH VERSION)

-This Catalog shows the existing agricultural wealth in the Cotacachi canton, especially traditional crops such as maize, beans, sambo, achogchas and some Andean fruit trees.
-In this document you can also see the people who are contributing to the conservation of this important diversity, the local common names of crops, scientific names and their morphological characteristics that can be used as a basis for the identification of these crops in other localities.
+The document also highlights the people contributing to the conservation of this important diversity, the local common names of the crops, their scientific names, and morphological characteristics that can serve as a reference for identifying these crops in other locations.

 GERMOPLASM COLLECTION